CodeAltus/Python-tutorials-for-beginners/Test 1/test1.md

 > `The number is not divisible by 9`

 ## Question 3
-Write a program that asks the user to input their age and check if their age is below 25
+Write a program that asks the user to input their age and checks if their age is below 25

 Sample output 1: